lifeiscontent/realworld/api/docs/feature-development/model.md

 ### Table Schema

-let's take a look at the columns we'll need to support our Article.
+Let's take a look at the columns we'll need to support our Article.

 ```rb
 # frozen_string_literal: true